-Propellers are usually replaced out of the water to prevent loss of parts and to ensure correct installation.
+Propellers on boats powered by outboard or sterndrive propulsion systems are usually replaced out of the water to prevent loss of parts and to ensure correct installation.
 Although propeller replacement can be completed with the boat in the water, it is not recommended.
+Remove an inboardpowered boat from the water for propeller replacement because the propeller is not accessible while the boat is in the water.
 Special tools are required for most applications.
 Always consult the boat dealer for assistance when replacing or servicing propellers.